NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 When an account is created on nuget.org, there is a communication email address associated with that account.
 This is usually same as the email address that is used for associated Microsoft account.
 However, you could choose to specify a different email address for communication.
 This is the primary email address that is associated with the account.
 So, technically, you could have a different Microsoft account, say with `account2@outlook.com` that is linked to nuget.org account with primary email address as `account1@outlook.com`.

-So the error above means that there already exists nuget.org account with primary email `account1@outlook.com` but is associated with another Microsoft account with email **not** `account1@outlook.com`.
+So the error above means that there already exists nuget.org account with primary email `account1@outlook.com` but is associated with another Microsoft account with email **that is not** `account1@outlook.com`.

 **How do I find which Microsoft account is linked to this nuget.org account?**

 You should use the [sign in assistance](#which-microsoft-account-is-linked-to-my-nugetorg-account) flow to figure out which Microsoft account is linked to the nuget.org account with the email address `account1@outlook.com`.

-**I want to override that account with my Microsoft account** Follow the steps in [Unable to use microsoft login, how do I recover my nuget.org account](#unable-to-use-microsoft-login-how-do-i-recover-my-nugetorg-account) section to associate your Microsoft account with the existing nuget.org account.
+**I want to override that account with my Microsoft account**

+Follow the steps in [Unable to use microsoft login, how do I recover my nuget.org account](#unable-to-use-microsoft-login-how-do-i-recover-my-nugetorg-account) section to associate your Microsoft account with the existing nuget.org account.

 ### Unable to use microsoft login, how do I recover my nuget.org account?